CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

 "domain" holds the domain name for which you want to create a key (this is generally identical to one of your sender domains) and "selector" holds the selector of the key.
 The "domain and "selector" properties are mandatory.
+Note that the selectors "zero", "one", and "two" are reserved for the default keys.

 With "privatekey" you can optionally provide a private SHA256 base64 encoded key with which you want to sign the mails.
 If you do not specify a privatekey,